Centre to begin procedure to repeal farm laws in winter session of Parliament, says PM Modi | english.lokmat.com

 The Prime Minister further added, "Whatever I did, I did for farmers.
 What I am doing, is for the country.
 With your blessings, I never left out anything in my hard work.
 Today I assure you that I will now work even harder, so that your dreams, nation's dreams can be realised."

-Farmers have been protesting the government's three farm laws since had passed the Farmer's Produce Trade and Commerce (Promotion and Facilitation) Bill, 2020, and the Farmers (Empowerment and Protection) Agreement of Price Assurance and Farm Services Bill, 2020.
+Farmers have been protesting the government's three farm laws since the Centre had passed the laws in 2020

 The three farm laws are-- The Farmers' Produce Trade and Commerce (Promotion and Facilitation) Act provides for setting up a mechanism allowing the farmers to sell their farm produces outside the Agriculture Produce Market Committees (APMCs).
 Any licence-holder trader can buy the produce from the farmers at mutually agreed prices.
 This trade of farm produces will be free of mandi tax imposed by the state governments.